Eventual-Inc/Daft/README.rst

 About Daft
 ----------

 The Daft dataframe is a table of data with rows and columns.
-Columns can contain any Python objects, which allows Daft to support rich data types such as images, audio, video and more.
+Columns can contain any Python objects, which allows Daft to support rich unstructured data types such as images, audio, video and more.

 1. **Any Data**: Columns can contain any Python objects, which means that the Python libraries you already use for running machine learning or custom data processing will work natively with Daft!
 2. **Notebook Computing**: Daft is built for the interactive developer experience on a notebook - intelligent caching/query optimizations accelerates your experimentation and data exploration.